The 18 Best Boutique UK Music Festivals to Book Now

 Abbots Ripton, Cambridgeshire

 Pioneers and rising stars from the jazz, house, Afrobeat, disco, soul and drum’n’bass scene take over the serene countryside setting, with attendees also able to explore one of the best record collections in the world in between live sets.
-This year sees the likes of The Comet Is Coming, Eddie Chacon, 15 years of Hessle Audio and more coming to bring their forward-thinking sounds to the Cambridgeshire pastoral landscape.
+This year sees the likes of Ezra Collective, Knucks, Nia Archives and more coming to bring their forward-thinking sounds to Dorset’s lush wooded parkland.

 End of the Road Festival

-A true outlier in the festival scene, this festival is a magical escape — think a more rambunctious Green Man Festival.
-Tucked in an overgrown Dorset estate where peacocks roam and ancient trees are adorned with art installations, this idiosyncratic festival is perfect for those who really want to escape.
+A true outlier in the festival scene, End of the Road is a magical escape — think a more rambunctious Green Man Festival.
+Tucked away in an overgrown Dorset estate where peacocks roam and ancient trees are adorned with art installations, this idiosyncratic festival is perfect for those who really want to get away from it all.

 Expertly curated, with every detail thought through to keep the sense of magic alive, the music line-up is suitably atmospheric and avant-garde.
-This year sees Pixies, Fleet Foxes, Bright Eyes, The Magnetic Fields and Khruangbin all descending on the wilderness, amongst other intriguing names.
+This year sees King Gizzard and the Lizard Wizard, Future Islands, Wilco, Unkown Mortal Orchestra and Angel Olsen all descend on the wilderness, amongst other intriguing names.
 Be sure to seek out the Piano Stage if you do go — it’s a secret spot hidden away amongst the trees where surprise acts show up for intimate sets.

 Green Man Festival